 Example: Urban Omnibus

-Example: Shopify, Amazon, most significant business have a shopping cart attached to them.
+Example: Shopify, Amazon, most significant businesses have a shopping cart attached to them.

 Directory And Contact Pages Websites